Rehelim: History

-On 27 October 1991, busloads of Jewish settlers were on their way to a protest in Tel Aviv against the peace negotiations in Madrid, when one of the buses came under attack from Palestinians.
+On 27 October 1991, busloads of Israeli settlers were on their way to a protest in Tel Aviv against the peace negotiations in Madrid, when one of the buses came under attack from Palestinians.
 The driver, Yitzhak Rofeh from West Jerusalem, and Rachel Drouk, of Shilo, were killed.
 After Rachel's funeral, women from settlements all over the West Bank set up tents at the site, and remained there despite official disapproval.
 For a long time, only women and children lived there.
 It was named "Rehelim" (plural of the name "Rachel") after 3 Rachels: Rachel Drouk; Rachel Weiss, who was killed in the Jericho bus firebombing; and the matriarch Rachel.
 According to one of its founders, Shabtay Bendet, who left Rehelim later to work for the Peace Now NGO as director of their settlements watch, “We created facts on the ground without any approval from the government and only worked tried to get permission after the fact."